Cingulara/openrmf-docs/README.md

 ## Description

-The openRMF tool is an advanced alternative than the [DISA STIGViewer.jar](https://iase.disa.mil/stigs/Pages/stig-viewing-guidance.aspx) that is used for DoD STIG checklist files, RMF process information, and the like.
+The OpenRMF tool is an advanced alternative than the [DISA STIGViewer.jar](https://iase.disa.mil/stigs/Pages/stig-viewing-guidance.aspx) that is used for DoD STIG checklist files, RMF process information, and the like.
 It is necessary to capture and report on this information, please do not mistake what I say for not agreeing with securing services.
 However, the DISA Java tool itself is horribly designed and not conducive to today's environment and use.
 Their Java tool has been like this for a loooooonnnnnngggg time and I have wanted to make something better (IMO) for almost as long.
 So this tool here is the start!
 It is a way (currently) to view, report on, dive into, manage, and export your STIG checklists no matter which checklist you are referring to.
 All the .CKL files have a common format and htis reads and displays/manages that in a web front end using .NET Core APIs, MongoDB and NATS messaging.
 [View the history](https://www.cingulara.com/opensource.html) of this tool on our website.

-This is the repo for all the docs as the openRMF project goes along.
-Documentation on the openRMF application will be here in MD files and reference images and other documents as well as GH markdown.
+This is the repo for all the docs as the OpenRMF project goes along.
+Documentation on the OpenRMF application will be here in MD files and reference images and other documents as well as GH markdown.
 This application idea has been brewing in my head for well over a decade and specifically since July 4th weekend 2018 when I started to put down code.
 Then in January 2019 when I scrapped all that July stuff and went for web APIs, microservices, eventual consistency, CQRS (command query responsibility segregation to scale separately), using MongoDB and NATS.

 ## What you need to run
 You need a web browser that is fairly current.
 And you need Docker installed on your desktop (or Kubernetes/minikube) or server as this currently uses the Docker runtime to bring up all components with ` docker-compose ` via the included ".sh" shell (Linux / Mac) or ".cmd" command scripts (Windows).

 * Docker is available at <a href="https://docs.docker.com/install/" target="_blank">https://docs.docker.com/install/</a>.

-## Run openRMF locally
+## Run OpenRMF locally
 The best way to run this application (once you have Docker installed) is to go to the Code -- Releases tab https://github.com/Cingulara/openrmf-docs/releases and pull down the latest release.
-Unzip the file and then run the ./start.sh or .\start.cmd file to pull the latest images and run openRMF.
+Unzip the file and then run the ./start.sh or .\start.cmd file to pull the latest images and run OpenRMF.
 Then you can open a local browser to http://{ip-address}:8080/ and see what happens.
 If you want to change the ports you only have to edit the docker-compose.yml file locally.
 These files are in the [scripts](scripts) folder of this repo.

 Be sure to check out the [Keycloak information](#authentication-with-keycloak) because version 0.8 and beyond has RBAC for AuthN and AuthZ on the web and API calls.
 Or you could use another OpenID compliant application to provide AuthN and AuthZ.